el9335/QUAILS_1.0/docs/index.rst

 Quails Documentation
 ==================================
-These pages contain the documentation for the Quails Question Answering framework.
+Welcome to the documentation for the Quails Question Answering framework.
+This project is meant to provide a basis for research of a cognitive domain-specific question answering system.

-Quails is a modular question answering framework that will serve as a testbed for the author's dissertation research.
 .. toctree::
    :maxdepth: 2